brenkem/buildroot-fus/board/f+s/cube/readme-cube.txt

 command has finished.

-If you want to rebuild the Linux kernel completely from scratch by using the version in ../linux-fsimx6ul, just remove directory output/build/linux-custom completely.
+If you want to rebuild the Linux kernel completely from scratch by using the version in ../linux-cube, just remove directory output/build/linux-custom completely.
 (Again remember to save any modifications first!)
+This can either be done manually, or by calling

+  make linux-dirclean

 Then the next build process will copy the whole source tree again and starts a fresh kernel build.